VrchStudio/comfyui-web-viewer/docs/osc_control_nodes.md

 **Note:**
 - Ensure your OSC client is sending messages to the correct `server_ip`, `port`, and `path`.
 - Adjust the input and output ranges to suit your application's needs.
+- The default value provides a fallback when no OSC messages are received.
 - The node clamps and maps values to ensure they stay within the specified ranges.

 ---